 I have a passion for people who are hurting, for people who feel abandoned by the church, for those that live in the grey area’s of life and faith.
 There are a lot of them, and I believe that most of them have good reason to feel abandoned by the church and christians in general.
 I have a new burning in my heart to make Jesus real and accessible for the forgotten, the lonely and the abandoned.
 I believe that relationship is more important than being right or doing things my way.
 I believe that the only way for me to know Christ deeper is to show Christ clearer.
 My calling is to do ministry in the grey area’s where life happens, to do ministry right where God is working but most often not seen.

 I have a new appreciation for what Charles Wesley was asking when he pinned “And Are We Yet Alive” 263 years ago.
 For the first time in my adult life I can say, “YES!”

-I’ve been writing meditations and blogs for over twenty years.
+I’ve been writing meditations and blogs for over twenty-five years.
 In some ways I started this blog site to symbolically represent my spiritual growth and change.
 On any account, these reflections are offered to help me and any who might benefit think about how God works and uses us.

 The Name of this Site

 I rarely wear socks.
 I’ll wear them on Easter, to your funeral and maybe to your wedding if you’re getting married on a beach to keep the sand out of my shoes.
 I grew up in Aynor, South Carolina working on a tobacco farm and developing a love being barefoot and sock-less whenever possible.